watchguard-toolbox-project/watchguard-toolbox-project.github.io/_sources/xmlcheck.rst.txt

 WatchGuard policy XML check utility.

-used to find duplicate aliases and more.
+xmlcheck is used to find duplicate aliases and services

+xmlcheck is part of `WatchGuard Toolbox Project <https://watchguard-toolbox-project.gihub.io>`_

 Installation
 ------------